-Kelly Ripa Had The Perfect Comeback For An Instagram Who Hated Her ‘Daddy’ Nickname For Mark Consuelos
+Kelly Ripa Had The Perfect Comeback For An Instagram Troll Who Hated Her ‘Daddy’ Nickname For Mark Consuelos

 “Omg needed this tonight.
 Actually did laugh out loud,” one follower wrote, along with three laughing face emoji.

-In addition to fans, some of Kelly’s famous Hollywood friends also appreciated her wit, and made sure to make it clear in the comments.
+In addition to fans, some of Kelly’s famous Hollywood friends also appreciated her wit and made sure to make it clear in the comments.

 “Daddy looks good!” wrote good friend Anderson Cooper.